Toni-Ty/firstName-lastName-prework/Module-2_Assessment/README.md

 -Select a letter

--Try to get the European city for a win!
+-Try to guess the European city for a win!

-Game Keeps track of:
+Game keeps track of:

 **Number of user guesses remaining

 **Letters already used

 **Number of wins

+## Game Example

+If the word is Vienna, it displays like this when the game starts: _ _ _ _ _ _ .
+As the user guesses the correct letters, it reveals them like this: Vie _ _ a.